nc-bar/w/installing-noweb-in-openbsd.md

 	git clone https://github.com/nrnrnr/noweb.git

-Following the instructions in ´noweb/src/INSTALL´:
+Following the instructions in `noweb/src/INSTALL`:

 	$ cd noweb/src
 	$ ./awkname awk	# openbsd uses awk, not nawk

-Now the right ´awk´ will be used.
+Now the right `awk` will be used.

 The next step is to set environmental variables for the build process.
-In the ´INSTALL´ file, the author recommends to use a script and not to modify ´Makefile´ directly.
-Modifying the ´Makefile´ is faster, so, the variables to change are:
+In the `INSTALL` file, the author recommends to use a script and not to modify `Makefile` directly.
+Modifying the `Makefile` is faster, so, the variables to change are:

 	# Adjust these two lines for your ANSI C compiler